 Clore Graduate Centre

 The Clore Graduate Centre, located at the front of the College site, contains over 30 graduate bedrooms spread over three floors and is also the site of the Graduate Common Room (MCR), MCR Guest Room and one of our laundry rooms.
 There is lift in the building for access to all floors.
 The bedrooms are a medium to large size with space for studying, sleeping and relaxing and each room features an en-suite bathroom pod with a shower, sink and toilet.
 The building has several large kitchens with plenty of space for communal dining and living, typically shared between 6-10 residents.
-All of the bedrooms in this building are charged at our highest A+ price band (for 2021/22, this was £170 per week).
+All of the bedrooms in this building are charged at our highest A+ price band (for 2023/24, this is charged at £196.33 per week).

 Graduate accommodation is also provided in a number of the College's houses along Fyfield Road, which borders the main College site, and in The Cottage which is a self-contained house near the Chapel.
 There are a range of non en-suite bedrooms available here covering A, B and C grades.
 These rooms vary in size, style and age but are typically arranged in smaller flats of around three bedrooms which share bathroom and kitchen facilities.